AniruddhaChattopadhyay/TextFormatter/README.md

 ### 4) FormatText.colorText(String text,String hexColor,boolean isBackground) :
-       The function will return a charSequence with #..text..# replaced by ..text.. colored as hexColor (if isBackground is true, the color will be in the ..text.. beckground else the text will be colored with the hexColor).
+       The function will return a charSequence with #..text..# replaced by ..text.. colored as hexColor (if isBackground is true, the color will be in the ..text.. beckground else the text will be colored with the hexColor.)

 * Example code:
 ```java